What Is Balanitis?

-Balanitis is an infection that can make you uncomfortable in one of the most sensitive areas -- the end of your penis and the loose flap of skin that covers the tip.
-It can be treated, and it’s often easy to prevent with some TLC.
+Balanitis is soreness and redness in the head of your penis.
+It can make you uncomfortable in one of the most sensitive areas: the end of your penis and the loose flap of skin that covers the tip.
+It can be treated, and it’s often easy to prevent.

 You can get balanitis at any age.
 If you're circumcised, you’re not likely to get it.
 But if you still have your foreskin, you need to take extra care of the head of your penis.